obradovicfilip/academic-website/content/work_in_progress/health_status_ate/index.md

 ---
 title: "Identification and Estimation of Average Treatment Effects on Health Status in RCTs"
-summary: "Filip Obradović \n\n Determining the ATE on health outcomes measured using imperfect diagnostic tests in randomized controlled trials.  "
+summary: "Filip Obradović \n\n Determining the ATE on health outcomes measured using imperfect diagnostic tests in randomized controlled trials."

+date: "2022-01-08T00:00:00Z"
+lastmod: "2022-01-08T00:00:00Z"

 Type: work_in_progress